 He was found dead in his vehicle a couple of miles away from the scene of the shooting.
 He suffered three gunshot wounds, including a self-inflicted shot to the head, Texas authorities said.

 If you or someone you love was seriously injured or killed in the tragic Sutherland Springs church shooting, please contact The Carlson Law Firm.
 We are currently investigating claims regarding this senseless tragedy.
-Our mass shooting lawsuit attorneys are ready to help you fight for the justice you deserve.
+Our mass shooting lawsuit attorneys are assisting Sutherland Springs victims in court.

 Before Kelley carried out the deadliest mass shooting in the history of Texas, the former airman had a history of violent behavior.